mattischrome/console-blog/content/posts/understated-classics-31/index.md

 ---
 category: Understated Classics
-pubDate: '2015-07-22T00:00:00Z'
-tags:
-- Understated Classics
-- Music
-- The KLF
-- Fifteen
-- Pop
-- Electronic
+date: '2015-07-22'
+slug: understated-classics-31
+tableOfContents: true
+tags: ["Understated Classics", "Music", "The KLF", "Fifteen", "Pop", "Electronic"]
 title: 'Understated Classics #31: The White Room by The KLF'
-slug: understated-classics-31
 ---
 This little masterpiece was released in 1991.
 I got my copy on cassette for Christmas that year, but by May in 1992 they'd already "retired" and split up.